Huggepugge1/CTFs/pico/buffer-overflow/buffer-overflow0/README.md

 When we insert a longer string than 16 (buf1 / input) and try to copy it we get a segmentation fault.
 This in turn calls sigsegv_handler and prints the flag.

 ## Solution
+With script:
 ```bash
 #!/bin/bash
 echo "Any string longer than 16 characters" > message.txt
 nc saturn.picoctf.net 51110 < message.txt
 ```
+---
+Manual way (recommended for this challenge as it is very easy)
 ```bash
 nc saturn.picoctf.net 51110
 input: Any string longer that 16 characters